 The Club was founded in 1953 and moved to its present site in 1963 and is a section of to the Tata Steel Sports and Social club.
 It is open to Tata Steel employees and all members of the public wishing to sail mono hull dinghies and windsurfers throughout the whole year.

 Originally with the Steel Company of Wales Sailing Club sailing took place in works holding pools and later moved to the docks of Port Talbot.
 The Steel Company of Wales became part of British Steel in 1957.
-Under the stewardship of Mr Fred Cartwright who was the manager of the the British Steel works at Port Talbot and Mr Ray James who was the planning engineer Eglwys Nunydd reservoir was opened in 1963 to service the works.
+Under the stewardship of Mr Fred Cartwright who was the Managing Director of British Steel at the Port Talbot works and Mr Ray Jones who was the Planning Engineer Eglwys Nunydd reservoir was opened in 1963 to service the works.
 Both keen sailors they were instrumental in moving the works sailing club from the docks to the reservoir.

 In 1957 the Porthcawl and Kenfig sailing club was founded using Kenfig pool, now part of Kenfig nature reserve, as a base.
 During the 1966 season it became clear to the members that the British Steel sailing club provided a size and facilities which would much better suite the development of sailing.
 Porthcawl and Kenfig sailing club was disbanded and its members joined the British steel sailing club.